NeuroDesk/neurodesk.github.io/content/en/docs/For Developers/Neurodesk Architecture.md

 ---
-title: "Architecture"
+title: "Neurodesk Architecture"
-linkTitle: "Architecture"
+linkTitle: "Neurodesk Architecture"
-weight: 4
+weight: 1
 description: >
-  The neurodesk architecture
+  The architecture of the Neurodesk ecosystem
 ---

 # Layers